ReAlign/realign.github.io/src/.vuepress/theme/README.md

 view: post
 layout: post
 lang: pt-br             # Lang by locale of post (required)
 author: ktquez          # Nickname author
 title: My First post
 description:
 excerpt:
 cover: true             # If true it displays the cover image of the post, if it has no image, leave it as false
 coverExt:               # If you want to specify the image extension, PNG is the default
 coverAlt:               # cover alt text
 demo:                   # If you have demo link, insert here, to display the demo demo button in post
 categories:
-  - vuejs               # slug of category
+  - vue                 # slug of category
   - javascript
 tags:
   - tag1                # You may feel free to create tags, it will be used on the category page
   - tag2
   - tag3
 created_at: 2018-08-22 11:00
 updated_at: 2018-08-22 11:00
 meta:
   - property: og:image